-Five critical lines are shown in Figure 3, three horizontal and two inclined.
-The bottom horizontal line (posttest average of 50%) corresponds to the basic threshold on the FCI, i.e., to the minimum level of understanding required for students to be able to construct the two most elementary basic models of Newtonian mechanics (free particle and uniformly accelerated particle).
-The top line (80%) corresponds to the critical threshold or mastery level required for meaningful understanding of the entire set of basic models.
+Five critical lines are shown in Figure 4, three horizontal and two inclined.
+The bottom horizontal line (posttest average of 50%) corresponds to the basic threshold on the FCI, i.e., to the minimum level of understanding required for students to be able to construct the first two basic models of Figure 3.
+The top line (80%) corresponds to the critical threshold or mastery level required for meaningful understanding of all five models.
 The line between the two (60%) corresponds to what we have called Newtonian threshold.
-This is the minimum level students need to attain in order to begin understanding all generic aspects of the Newtonian theory within the context of basic models.
+This is the minimum level students need to attain in order to begin understanding all generic aspects of the Newtonian theory within the context of the models of Figure 3.
 The three thresholds have been set after long years of FCI administration and analysis of data pertaining to thousands of students around the world.
 The two slanting lines correspond to average pretest-posttest gains (g) on the FCI for two groups of students.
 The gain expression is given by: